MDAnalysis/UserGuide/doc/source/atomgroup.rst

     bool(null)

-This allows analysis methods to skip over empty AtomGroups instead of raising an error, which is helpful as occasionally empty AtomGroups can arise from selection logic that is too restrictive (e.g. :ref:`geometric selections <geometric-label>`).
+This allows analysis methods to skip over empty AtomGroups instead of raising an error, which is helpful as occasionally empty AtomGroups can arise from selection logic that is too restrictive (e.g. :ref:`geometric selections <geometric>`).

 Dynamically updating AtomGroups